 Materials on BYU-I I-Learn and related sites may be protected by US Copyright Law (Title 17, U.S. Code).
 These materials are only for the use of students enrolled in this course for purposes associated with this course and may not be retained or further disseminated.

-Academic honesty is required and any violation with be dealt with according to the University Academic Honesty Policy.
+Academic honesty is required and any violation will be dealt with according to the University Academic Honesty Policy.

-All of your correspondence with the teacher or other classmates must be respectful.
+All of your correspondence with the instructor or other classmates must be respectful.
 Writing something disrespectful or “venting” is unprofessional and not becoming of a university student.
-In addition, it is not in accordance with the Honor Code of BYU–Idaho and you will be subject to discipline accordingly.
-You are invited to re-read the BYU–I Honor Code and the “Principles of Personal Honor.”
+In addition, it is not in accordance with the Honor Code of BYU-Idaho, and you will be subject to discipline accordingly.
+You are invited to reread the BYU-I Honor Code and the “Principles of Personal Honor.”

 Please visit the University Policies page to read BYU-Idaho’s policies on student honor, students with disabilities, sexual harassment, and complaints and grievances.